ndjson/ndjson-spec/specification_draft2.md

 #### 3.2.1 Trivial Implementation

 A simple implementation is to accumulate received data.
 Every time a line ending is encountered, an attempt MUST be made to parse the accumulated data (up to the last line ending) into lines.
-Data beyond the last line ending must be retained.
+Data beyond the last line ending must be retained for future parsing.

 If the data source closes, whithout a terminating line ending, an error MUST be generated for the application to consume.